Who We Are and What We Do

 (b) a non-pharmacist, nominated by the Minister representing the interests of the consumers.

-The members of the Authority during the year ending 30 June 2020 were:
+The current members of the Authority are:

-Chairperson: Ms Kim Fitzmaurice – B.Pharm
+Chairperson: Ms Christine Timms, – B.Pharm

 The Authority meets monthly to consider any matters.
 The Authority has appointed a Registrar, Ms Lynn Ayers, who undertakes all administrative work.

 The Pharmacy Authority is responsible for the registration and regulation of pharmacy owners and pharmacy premises.
 You must apply to the Authority for an Eligibility Certificate in order to own a pharmacy in Tasmania and your pharmacy business premises must be registered with the Authority.